 What Does the Landfill do to Help Control Odor?

-We operate 89 gas collection wells to capture landfill gas before it leaves the landfill, and burn it off in a flare.
-This is above and beyond standard industry best management practices.
-By 2018, we plan to harvest the gas for energy production.
+We operate 89 gas collection wells to capture landfill gas before it leaves the landfill and harvest the gas for energy production.
 Every day, employees spread and compact the solid waste in the active area of the landfill as it arrives.
 At the end of each day, it is then covered with a minimum 6 inch layer of clean soil.
 This cover helps to control the odor, prevent litter from blowing around, prevent fire and ward off scavenging animals.
 An odor patrol assesses the presence of odors from nine different locations in Melissa each day the landfill operates.
 Monthly, the landfill surface is walked and inspected for excessive release of landfill gas.

-Why Does the Strength of the Odor Cary So Much from Day to Day?
+Why Does the Strength of the Odor Vary So Much from Day to Day?

 The generation and spread of landfill gas depends on a variety of atmospheric conditions: